 This prospectus supplement and the accompanying prospectus include "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Exchange Act and the Private Securities Litigation Reform Act of 1995.
 Information contained in this prospectus supplement and the accompanying prospectus contain forward-looking statements, which can be identified by the use of forward-looking terminology such as "may," "predict," "will," "continue," "likely," "would," "could," "should," "expect," "anticipate," "potential," "estimate," "indicate," "seek," "believe," "target," "intend" or "project" or the negative of these words or other variations on these words or comparable terminology.
-The matters described in the section titled "Supplementary Risk Factors" in this prospectus supplement and the accompanying prospectus constitute cautionary statements identifying important factors with respect to any such forward-looking statements, including certain risks and uncertainties that could cause actual results to differ materially from those in such forward-looking statements.
+The matters described in the section titled "Supplementary Risk Factors" in this prospectus supplement and the section titled "Risk Factors" in the accompanying prospectus and certain other factors noted throughout this prospectus supplement and the accompanying prospectus constitute cautionary statements identifying important factors with respect to any such forward-looking statements, including certain risks and uncertainties that could cause actual results to differ materially from those in such forward-looking statements.
 We undertake no obligation to revise or update any forward-looking statements but advise you to consult any additional disclosures that we may make directly to you or through reports that we may file in the future with the SEC, including annual reports on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K. Accordingly, there are or will be important factors that could cause our actual results to differ materially from those expressed or implied by the forward-looking statements.
 We believe these factors include, but are not limited to, the following:

-- our future operating results; - market conditions and our ability to access debt and equity capital and our ability to manage our capital resources effectively; - the timing of cash flows, if any, from the operations of our portfolio companies; - our business prospects and the prospects of our existing and prospective portfolio companies; - the financial condition and ability of our existing and prospective portfolio companies to achieve their objectives; - · the adequacy of our cash resources and working capital; - our ability to recover unrealized losses; - our expected financings and investments; - our contractual arrangements and other relationships with third parties; - the impact of fluctuations in interest rates on our business; - the impact of a protracted decline in the liquidity of credit markets on our business; - our ability to operate as a BDC and a RIC, including the impact of changes in laws or regulations governing our operations or the operations of our portfolio companies; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to successfully invest any capital raised in an offering; - the return or impact of current and future investments; - our transition to a debt focused investment strategy; - the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - · our regulatory structure and tax treatment; and - the timing, form and amount of any dividend distributions.
+- · our future operating results; - market conditions and our ability to access debt and equity capital and our ability to manage our capital resources effectively; - the timing of cash flows, if any, from the operations of our portfolio companies; - our business prospects and the prospects of our prospective portfolio companies; - the financial condition and ability of our existing and prospective portfolio companies to achieve their objectives; - · the adequacy of our cash resources and working capital; - our ability to recover unrealized losses; - our expected financings and investments; - our contractual arrangements and other relationships with third parties; - · the impact of fluctuations in interest rates on our business; - the impact of a protracted decline in the liquidity of credit markets on our business; - our ability to operate as a BDC and a RIC, including the impact of changes in laws or regulations governing our operations or the operations of our portfolio companies; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - · our ability to successfully invest any capital raised in an offering; - the return or impact of current and future investments; - our transition to a debt focused investment strategy; - · the valuation of our investments in portfolio companies, particularly those having no liquid trading market; - · our regulatory structure and tax treatment; - the impact of the recently enacted U.S. tax reform legislation, including as a result of future regulation and guidance interpreting the statute; and - the timing, form and amount of any dividend distributions.